November 19 & 20, 2025 | Online

 Why is it SO inexpensive?

-Almost every post-secondary institution in Canada is under some level of financial pressure right now and in many cases student support offices have been hit the worst.
+Post-secondary institutions in Canada and the US are under some level of financial pressure right now and in many cases student support offices have been hit the worst.
 Brainstorm’s mission is to support the people who support student success.
 We hope this program will help you do that.

 What happens after the event dates?